aldrisheesh/groupings-tracker/src/GETTING_STARTED.md

 #### Task 1: Toggle Admin Mode
 1. Look at top-right corner
-2. Click the shield icon
+2. Click the "User Mode" button
+3. Enter password: `wer124SantosPogi`
+4. Click "Authenticate"
-3. Notice new buttons appear
+5. Notice button changes to "Admin Mode" and new features appear
-4. Click shield again to toggle back
+6. Click "Admin Mode" again to toggle back

-**What you learned:** Admin vs user permissions
+**What you learned:** Admin authentication and permissions

 ---